swift-server/swift-aws-lambda-runtime/Plugins/AWSLambdaDeployer/README.md

     --help          Show help information.
 ```

+### Design Decisions

+#### SAM

+SAM is already broadly adopted, well maintained and documented.
+It does the job.
+I think it is easier to ask Swift Lambda function developers to install SAM (it is just two `brew` commands) rather than having this project investing in its own mechanism to describe a deployment and to generate the CloudFormation or CDK code to deploy the Lambda function and its dependencies.
+In the future, we might imagine a multi-framework solution where the plugin could generate code for SAM, or CDK, or Serverless etc ...

+#### Deploy.swift

+Swift Lambda function developers must be able to describe the additional infrastructure services required to deploy their functions: a SQS queue, an HTTP API etc.

+I assume the typical Lambda function developer knows the Swift programming language, but not the AWS-specific DSL (such as SAM or CloudFormation) required to describe and deploy the project dependencies.
+I chose to ask the Lambda function developer to describe its deployment with a Swift struct in a top-level `Deploy.swift` file.
+The `deploy` plugin dynamically compiles this file to generate the SAM JSON deployment descriptor.

+The source code to implement this approach is in the `AWSLambdaDeploymentDescriptor` library.
+This approach is similar to `Package.swift` used by the Swift Package Manager.

+This is a strong design decision and [a one-way door](https://shit.management/one-way-and-two-way-door-decisions/).
+It engages the maintainer of the project on the long term to implement and maintain (close) feature parity between SAM DSL and the Swift `AWSLambdaDeploymentDescriptor` library.

+One way to mitigate the maintenance work would be to generate the `AWSLambdaDeploymentDescriptor` library automatically, based on the [the SAM schema definition](https://github.com/aws/serverless-application-model/blob/develop/samtranslator/validator/sam_schema/schema.json).
+The core structs might be generated automatically and we would need to manually maintain only a couple of extensions providing syntactic sugar for Lambda function developers.
+This approach is similar to AWS SDKs code generation ([Soto](https://github.com/soto-project/soto-codegenerator) and the [AWS SDK for Swift](https://github.com/awslabs/aws-sdk-swift/tree/main/codegen)).
+This would require a significant one-time engineering effort however and I haven't had time to further explore this idea.

+**Alternatives Considered**

+One alternative proposed during early reviews is to use a DSL instead of a programmatic approach.
+A Swift-based DSL might be implemented using [Result Builders](https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md), available since Swift 5.4.
+After having read [tutorials](https://theswiftdev.com/result-builders-in-swift/) and watch a [WWDC 2021 session](https://developer.apple.com/videos/play/wwdc2021/10253/), I understand this might provide Swift Lambda function developer a strongly typed, Swift-friendly, DSL to express their SAM deployment descriptor.
+I will give a try to this approach and propose it in a PR.

+Another alternative is to not use a programmatic approach to describe the deployment at all (i.e. remove `Deploy.swift` and the `AWSLambdaDeploymentDescriptor` from this PR).
+In this scenario, the `deploy` plugin would generate a minimum SAM deployment template with default configuration for the current Lambda functions in the build target.
+The plugin would accept command-line arguments for basic pre-configuration of dependant AWS services, such as `--httpApi` or `--sqs <queue_name>` for example.
+The Swift Lambda function developer could leverage this SAM template to provide additional infrastructure or configuration elements as required.
+After having generated the initial SAM template, the `deploy` plugin will not overwrite the changes made by the developer.

+This approach removes the need to maintain feature parity between the SAM DSL and the `AWSLambdaDeploymentDescriptor` library.

+Please comment on this PR to share your feedback about the current design decisions and the proposed alternatives (or propose other alternatives :-) )

-### What is missing ?
+### What is missing

-If this proposal is accepted, Swift Lambda function developers would need a much larger coverage of the SAM template format.
+If this proposal is accepted in its current format, Swift Lambda function developers would need a much larger coverage of the SAM template format.
 I will add support for resources and properties.
 We can also look at generating the Swift data structures automatically from the AWS-provided SAM schema definition (in JSON)

+### Future directions

+Here are a list of todo and thoughts for future implementations.

-Just like for the `archive` plugin, it would be great to have a more granular permission mechanism allowing to escape the plugin sandbox for selected network calls.
+- Both for the `deploy` and the `archive` plugin, it would be great to have a more granular permission mechanism allowing to escape the SPM plugin sandbox for selected network calls.
+SPM 5.8 should make this happen.

+- For HTTPApi, I believe the default SAM code and Lambda function examples must create Authenticated API by default.
+I believe our duty is to propose secured code by default and not encourage bad practices such as deploying open endpoints.
+But this approach will make the initial developer experience a bit more complex.

+- This project should add sample code to demonstrate how to use the Soto SDK or the AWS SDK for Swift.
+I suspect most Swift Lambda function will leverage other AWS services.

+- What about bootstrapping new projects?
+I would like to create a plugin or command line tool that would scaffold a new project, create the `Package.swift` file and the required project directory and files.
+We could imagine a CLI or SPM plugin that ask the developer a couple of questions, such as how she wants to trigger the Lambda function and generate the corresponding code.

+---

 Happy to read your feedback and suggestions.
 Let's make the deployment of Swift Lambda functions easier for Swift developers.